 Each is a top fitness blog, though there are several styles.

 Successful fitness bloggers need to learn how to implement SEO into their writing, and they also need to stay up to date with the latest news and trends.

 For a long time, top fitness blogs became successful by writing opinion pieces or by using their blog as a diary.

 If people want to follow the day-to-day life of a personal trainer, then they will go on YouTube.

 If they want opinion pieces, then they will listen to a podcast.

-To become a top fitness blog, your articles need to be on page one of Google for popular search terms.
+To become a top fitness blog, your articles must be on page one of Google for popular search terms.

 That is your number one source of traffic.

-You can then focus on building a social media presence, which can send traffic to your blog.
+You can then focus on building a social media presence to send traffic to your blog.